 For example, if you inherit $30,000 and use those funds to buy a car in your sole name, that car remains exempt.
 However, if you spent the $30,000 on bills or a trip and none remains, there is no exempt property.

-The increase in the value of exempt assets is divided based on what is “just and equitable.”
+Your and your spouse divide the increase in the value of exempt assets based on what is “just and equitable.”

-The value of exempt assets may increase between the time you receive them and your final resolution, based on market growth, interest accumulation, debt pay down and other factors.
-A Court will consider a number of factors when deciding how to divide this value increase, including length of the relationship and contribution.
+The value of exempt assets may increase between the time you receive them and your final resolution, based on market growth, interest accumulation, debt paydown and other factors.
+A Court will consider a number of factors when deciding how to divide this value increase, including the length of the relationship and contribution.

 You or your spouse may argue against a legal presumption, in consideration of a number of factors set out in the statute.

-In Alberta, the property value is determined as of the date of trial or settlement.
+In Alberta, the date of the trial or settlement determines the property value.